seongwonkc/argosyfinal/src/posts/2025-03-12-is-nuclear-powers-future-small-modular-and-sitting-in-your-town.md

 ---
-title: "Is Nuclear Power's Future Small, Modular, and Sitting in Your Town?"
+title: 'Is Nuclear Power''s Future Small, Modular, and Sitting in Your Town?'
-author: "Ethan Yang"
+author: Ethan Yang
-category: "Sustainability"
+category: Sustainability
-date: "2025-03-12T00:00:00.000Z"
+date: '2025-03-12T00:00:00.000Z'
-layout: "layouts/post.njk"
+layout: layouts/post.njk
 tags:
   - nuclear energy
   - SMRs
   - engineering
   - energy grid
+excerpt: >-
-excerpt: "For decades, nuclear power has meant massive, expensive, and controversial plants.
+  For decades, nuclear power has meant massive, expensive, and controversial plants.
 A new generation of Small Modular Reactors (SMRs) aims to change that, promising safer, cheaper, and more flexible nuclear energy.
-Is this the key to a stable, carbon-free grid?"
+Is this the key to a stable, carbon-free grid?
-image:
+image: >-
+  /assets/images/2025/is-nuclear-powers-future-small-modular-and-sitting-in-your-town.jpg
-image_credit:
+image_credit: Junshen Zeng — Unsplash
 ---

 Nuclear power occupies a strange and controversial space in the climate change debate.
 On one hand, it is a proven source of immense, carbon-free, 24/7 power.
 On the other, it is haunted by the specter of catastrophic accidents like Chernobyl and Fukushima, the unresolved problem of long-term radioactive waste, and a history of massive cost overruns and construction delays.
 For decades, the industry has been defined by gigawatt-scale, custom-built reactors that take over a decade and tens of billions of dollars to construct.
 But a new wave of nuclear innovation is aiming to fundamentally change that paradigm.
 The future of nuclear, its proponents claim, is not massive, but small; not custom, but modular.